lizmat/raku-all-modules/jonathanstowe/Audio-Encode-LameMP3/README.md

 ## Licence

 This library only binds to a "lame" installation you may have on your system, any licensing issues regarding the MP3 codec relate to the implementation of the codec and I cannot answer questions related to the licensing of that library.

-Please see the LICENCE file in the distribution regarding the licence for this library module.
+Please see the [LICENCE](LICENCE) file in the distribution regarding the licence for this library module.

-(C) Jonathan Stowe 2015, 2016
+© Jonathan Stowe 2015, 2016, 2017